 Various private insurance policies may cover portions of the costs of this program.
 Speak with your insurance provider to understand what benefits you may be able to take advantage of to cover the cost of this program.
 Unfortunately, OHIP coverage will not cover the costs of this program.

 Prior to entering the program, all participants will have an individual session with a therapist to discuss with the program expectations.
 Some of these expectations include attending all groups, actively participating, completing assigned exercises, maintaining group conduct, being open and honest.

 To enroll in the program, you can click on the “get help” button below.
-This will allow you to send a direct email to Marlee (facilitator of the program) where she will connect with you to schedule a consultation call.
-During this consultation call you will receive more information about the program and schedule a formal intake assessment appointment to begin your admission process.
-You may also call JACS directly at 416-638-0350 to speak with our intake counsellor who can connect you with Marlee or Rachel.
+A JACS clinician will reach out to you to schedule a consultation call.
+During this call you will receive more information about the program to begin your admission process.
+You may also call JACS directly at 416-638-0350 to speak with an intake counsellor.

 During the program, clients will work with their individual therapist to develop an aftercare plan.
 This plan will assist clients transition from the program to other resources for support such as CSAT therapists, 12-step meetings, SA-specific group therapy.
 Additionally, all clients who complete the program will be eligible to participate in weekly aftercare groups with JACS for continued support.

 The Restoring Intimacy program therapists are here to support you and see you successfully complete the program.
 If you are struggling to live up to the expectations of the program, your therapists will work with you to develop a plan to assist you in working within the program expectations.
 If there are reasons that prevent you from continuing in the program your therapists will support you to find alternative resources that meet your individual needs.